-Different people interact with data in different ways and can have significant effects on data quality.
+People interact with data in different ways and can have significant effects on data quality – for good or bad!

-Our unique and popular Data Zoo concept will help you identify these different behaviours, explains the factors that influence behaviours and shows how to change behaviours to have a better impact on data.
+Our unique and popular Data Zoo concept helps identify different data behaviours, explains the factors that influence those behaviours and shows how to change behaviours to have a better impact on data.

 Some of the key data behaviours in The Data Zoo are: